lj-ditrapani/SWE430/markdown/example1.markdown

         return count;
     };

-In order to find the value of a character, we sue the `charCodeAt` method of the String class.
+In order to find the value of a character, we use the `charCodeAt()` method of the String class.
 It returns the numerical value of the character at the given position of the string object.

 Run the tests again.
 Now the first test passes.